alina-boichenko/alina-boichenko/README.md

 <ul>
   <li>
     <a href="https://github.com/alina-boichenko/restaurant_kitchen_service">Restaurant kitchen service</a><br/>
-    <p>A Django project to manage the operation of a restaurant and improve communication between chefs in the kitchen.
-Each chef in your restaurant has their own profile, which contains information about the chef and the dishes he/she prepares.</i>
+    <p>A restaurant management system to improve communication between chefs in the kitchen.It enables restaurants to register their chefs, create a comprehensive menu with detailed recipes, and assign responsible individuals for each dish preparation.</i>
   </p>

   <li>
     <a href="https://github.com/alina-boichenko/library-service">Library Service</a><br/>
-    <p>This is online management system for book borrowings.
-The system optimize the work of library administrators and will make the service much more user-friendly.</p>
+    <p>An online library management system designed to complement offline libraries, offering a range of features for seamless user experiences.
+Users can register with the library, browse the catalog, and check out books for home use.
+The system integrates Stripe for easy online payments, allowing patrons to pay fines or fees conveniently.
+Additionally, Telegram notifications keep users informed about due dates, holds, and other important updates, enhancing communication between the library and its members..</p>
   </li>

   <li>
     <a href="https://github.com/alina-boichenko/social-media-api">Social Media API</a><br/>
-    <p>RESTful API for a social media platform.
-The API allow users to create profiles, follow other users, create and retrieve posts, manage comments, and perform basic social media actions.</p>
+    <p>Implemented next functional: users can create profiles, connect with friends, share text content, engage in discussions, follow pages of interest and receive personalized news and updates.</p>
   </li>

   <li>
     <a href="https://github.com/alina-boichenko/to-do-list">TODO list</a><br/>
-    <p>TODO list - it is a list of things you need to do or want to do.
-With this site, you can easily control and not forget about your assignments.</p>
+    <p>A TODO list application is designed to help users organize tasks and manage their daily activities effectively.
+Key features include the ability to create, edit, and prioritize tasks, set due dates and reminders, and categorize items into different lists or projects.
+Users can mark tasks as completed and delete tasks they no longer need.</p>
   </li>
 </ul>